finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

     contentBase: path.resolve(ROOT_DIRECTORY, 'build'),
     // Enable gzip compression
     compress: true,
-    // Which port we want to use, in this case we use port 3000
+    // Which port we want to use, in this case, we use port 3000
     port: 3000,
-    // This will shows a full-screen overlay in the browser when there are compiler errors
+    // This will show a full-screen overlay in the browser when there are compiler errors
     overlay: true,
   },
   /**
    * Generate source-maps to make it easier to track down errors and warnings
-   * In this example we're using cheap-module-eval-source-map (recommend by webpack)
+   * In this example, we're using cheap-module-eval-source-map (recommend by webpack)
    * Docs: https://webpack.js.org/configuration/devtool/
    */
   devtool: 'cheap-module-eval-source-map',
   module: {
     rules: [
       /**
-       * Here we are kinda tell webpack if it come accross js file
+       * Here we kinda tell webpack if it comes across js file
        * Please use babel-loader
        * Docs: https://github.com/babel/babel-loader
        */